-The Board shall vigorously enforce its prohibitions against unlawful harassment.
+The Board shall vigorously enforce its prohibitions against unlawful legally prohibited harassment.
 While observing the principles of due process, a violation of this policy may result in disciplinary action up to and including the discharge of an employee or the suspension/expulsion of a student.
 All disciplinary action will be taken in accordance with applicable State law and the terms of the relevant collective bargaining agreement(s).
 When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the ages and maturity levels of those involved.
 In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with the terms of the relevant collective bargaining agreement(s).

 Where the Board becomes aware that a prior remedial action has been taken against a member of the District community, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to eliminate such conduct in the future.